landryc/COVID-19-Deaths/README.md

 ## Context

-This project was realized in frame of Zindi competition.
+This project was realized in the context of Zindi competition.

 ## Models used